equill/syscat/README.md

     - default: don't use that.
 Set it to something hard to crack and keep it secret.

 These are set in the `docker-compose` files linked above.

-# Basic design

-## Background thinking

-- model the network as it is, however messed-up that might be.
-- enable users to record whatever information they _do_ have on hand, and evolve the picture as new information comes to hand.
-E.g, you can assign an IP address to a host, then move it to the correct interface, then assign that interface to a routing instance, all without losing any information such as incoming links from other things.
-- most networks interact with other networks in some way, some of which are operated by other organisations.
-- production networks in midsize and greater organisations have multiple ASes and multiple VRF groups.
-- API-first implementation, because
-    - automation is crucial in network management.
-An API-first design means that anything you can do with the GUI (when one is eventually added) can be done by a script.
-    - no one GUI design suits everybody.
-An API-first design means you can build your own on top, if the included one doesn't suit, or if you've timed out while waiting for me to build it.
-- some things only make sense in the context of other things, e.g. interfaces only exist in the context of a device.
-These can be created as "dependent" resources, with relationships that denote which kinds of things they depend on.
-- 80% isn't good enough, nor is it sufficient to focus on one part of the stack and ignore all the others.
-Even if Syscat's schema started out in the network, it will eventually model everything in an IT environment, including things like user-access requirements.
-- no one model fits all use-cases, and all organisations have some custom use-cases.
-Provide users with a way to extend and modify it to their own requirements, that integrates seamlessly with the one provided by default.

-## Architecture

-A web application server fronting a Neo4j graph database.

-The schema is defined within the database itself, so you can query it to confirm the API that is actually in use via the URI `/schema/v1`.

-There's a raw API, which provides the core functionality, plus domain-specific APIs for things such as IPAM, which can't be properly served via the raw API.

 # Schema API